cloudant-labs/graphdb-slate/source/includes/guides/cloudant-query.md

 using [Apache Lucene](http://lucene.apache.org/).
 This capability provides several benefits, including:

--	Full Text Indexing
+-	Full Text Indexing (FTI)
 -	Arbitrary queries

 This guide describes the featutes, and explains how to use them.

 ### Overview

-To get the benefits from Full Text Indexing, you should already be familiar with the basics of using Cloudant.
+To get the benefits from Full Text Indexing (FTI), you should already be familiar with the basics of using Cloudant.

-There are four basic steps to work with Full Text Indexing:
+There are four basic steps to work with FTI:

 <div id="step01"></div>
 #### 1. Create a database, or use an existing database